moseskiran006/Movie-Recommendation/README.md

 ### Objective:

 The repository is a learning exercise to:
-* Apply the fundamental concepts of feature extraction from an available dataset
+* Apply the fundamental concepts of feature extraction from an available datase
 * Evaluate and interpret my results and justify my interpretation based on observed data set
 * Create notebooks that serve as computational records and document my thought process.